maxrdz/Memories/README.md

 ## Building from Source

-We use Git for version control, and Meson/Ninja as the build system for Memories.
+We use Git for version control, Meson/Ninja as the build system, and Flatpak for packaging Memories.
 The quickest way to build for release is to do the following:

 ### Getting the Source